akvachan/radix-trie/README.md

 Completions for 'ne': nebula, neutron,
 ```

 ## Planned methods
-- [ ] load: Create a trie from a dictionary.
+- [ ] json/txt constructor: Create a trie from a list of words in plain TXT format or a JSON specification.
+- [ ] to\_json: Export all words from the trie to a JSON.
+- [ ] to\_txt: Export all words from the trie to a list of words in TXT.
-- [ ] unload: Create a dictionary from a trie.
+- [ ] clear: Remove all nodes from the trie.

 ## Planned features
 - [ ] constructors: To fully support moves, copies and swaps.